cryspen-ext/testify/README.md

   3. **(without ollama)** `cargo run test-llm.toml auto`
      This will interactively ask you to copy paste some prompt in, say, ChatGPT.
 Then, you'll be asked to paste back the anwser.

-## Todos
- - A CLI frontend
- - An input language for contracts: currently, `imported.rs` defines a big vector of `Contract`s via a macro.
- - Use hax to get type definitions, so that we can generate printers and marshalling automatically

 ## Test
 To test this, you need to make sure you have hax installed and in